zsebtanar/zsebtanar/README.md

 You can find language functions in the `application->helpers->language_helper.php` file (this is very useful for Hungarian exercises).

 You can find mathematical functions in the `application->helpers->language_helper.php` file.

-If you have a function called `function($par1, $par2)` in either of these files, you can invoke them in your class file.

 # Contact